SlavkoMuzdeka/Portfolio-Analytics/README.md

 2. Set up a Database Service with Postgres:
     - Once you are logged in, you will be redirected to the Render Dashboard.
-    - Click the New Postgres button to set up a Postgres cloud database.
+    - Click the `New Postgres` button to set up a Postgres cloud database.
-    - On the "New Postgres" page:
+    - On the `New Postgres` page:

         * Provide a name for the new database service: `postgres-deployment-example`
         * Select an instance type: `Free`
         * Click `Create Database` button

 3. Deploy Apps with Render's Web Service:
-    - Once the database is set up, we can go back to Render Dashboard and create a new `Web Service`.
+    - Once the database is set up, you can go back to Render Dashboard and create a new `Web Service`.
     - Connect your Flask app from GitHub or GitLab repo to the Web Service
     - On the "New Web Service" page: